WheeledNomad/WheeledNomad/_posts/wheelchair-luggage.md

 ### Dayout Bag

-My dayout bag is an EastPak Gibbs{{< ncpr >}}, it is slung underath my seat and has been hacked with the inclusion two aluminum struts to give the bag a frame and stop it sagging.
+My dayout bag is an EastPak Gibbs<%- ncpr %>, it is slung underath my seat and has been hacked with the inclusion two aluminum struts to give the bag a frame and stop it sagging.

 ### Travel Bag